Terms of Service: Key Points

 Facebook Group means the Breathe Edu students Facebook Group or another Facebook Group administered by us and specific to a particular course.

-Fee means the price for the Services, in Australian dollars, exclusive of GST, specified by us at the time of your enrolment and published on our website, https://breathe.edu.au/ together with any other fee incurred further to the Terms of this Agreement, specifically the Cancellation/Variation Fee.
+Fee means the price for the Services, in Australian dollars, exclusive of GST, specified by us at the time of your enrolment and published on our website, https://breathe.edu.au/ together with any other fee incurred further to the Terms of this Agreement, specifically the Cancellation/Variation Fee and the Make Up Session Fee.

 GST has the meaning given to that term in the Act, A New Tax System (Goods and Services Tax) Act 1999 (Cth).